mezbahalam/devise_cancan/README.md

    if user.has_role? :admin
      can :manage, :all
    elsif user.has_role? :author
-     can :create, Status
+     can :create, Status # author can create status can :update, Status # author can update status
+     # can :destroy # #uncomment this line, author can destroy status
-     can :update, Status
+     can :read, :all
    else
      can :read, :all
    end